AaltoSciComp/scicomp-docs/news/scc26-team-call.md

 Candidates must demonstrate motivation, eagerness to learn, and a commitment to contributing to the team.
 CSC, alongside Aalto and HY, will offer comprehensive training and coaching.

 We value diversity and inclusiveness and strongly encourage applications from women and other underrepresented groups in the field.
-Apply with a cover letter (explaining why you should be selected) and a CV by Sunday 17.9.2025.
+Apply with a cover letter (explaining why you should be selected) and a CV by Wed 17.9.2025.

 *Please send your cover letter and CV together in a single email with the subject line **'SCC26 Team Application'** to either Aaron (HY) or Ivan (Aalto), see contacts below.
 In the cover letter please tell us the following:*